 RATE YOUR READINESS TO QUIT

-Below are four different of importance and confidence ratings.
+Below are four different combinations of goal importance and confidence ratings.

 Look at your ratings and check which of the 4 statements best describes how ready you are to change.

 1. ________ Low Importance, Low Confidence: Here you are expressing that you are not very confident that you could quit and also that it is not very important to you right now.
 If you are here, ask what it would take to get you to commit to changing.